GispoCoding/kimu/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-This QGIS3 plugin containing geodesic tools and is developed for
+This QGIS3 plugin is developed to expand the set of tools for geodesic work in QGIS.
+The main functionalities of the plugin are
 - rectangular mapping
 - finding intersection point of a line and a circle
 - finding intersection point of two lines